mendix/docs/content/developerportal/deploy/licensing-apps-outside-mxcloud.md

 ## 9 Windows Server

-To license Mendix on Microsoft Windows you need to:
+To license a Mendix app on Microsoft Windows you need to:

 1. Obtain the server id of your server
 2. Request a license key from Mendix Support